Local Secrets for You to Explore Fort Myers Beach and Beyond Like a True Insider

 Lakes Park offers a refreshing escape in Fort Myers.
 This 279-acre oasis features scenic trails, perfect for walking or biking.
 Rent a boat to explore the lake, or let kids splash around in the water playground.
 The park hosts seasonal events, including a popular Halloween attraction and a holiday light display.

-Explore the Six-Mile Cypress Slough Preserve
+2. Explore the Six-Mile Cypress Slough Preserve

-Nature enthusiasts will appreciate the Six-Mile Cypress Slough Preserve.
+Nature enthusiasts will love the Six-Mile Cypress Slough Preserve.
 This 3,500-acre wetland ecosystem boasts a raised boardwalk, allowing visitors to observe native flora and fauna up close.
 Keep an eye out for alligators, turtles, and various bird species.
 The interpretive center provides educational exhibits about the slough’s ecology.

-Squeeze in Sun Harvest Citrus
+3. Squeeze in Sun Harvest Citrus

 For a taste of Florida’s famous citrus, stop by Sun Harvest Citrus.
 This family-owned business offers free samples of fresh orange juice and other citrus products.
 Take a tour to learn about the citrus industry, or pick up some unique souvenirs like citrus-flavored ice cream or marmalade.

-Discover the Manatee Park
+4. Discover the Manatee Park

-Grab the Catch of the Day at Dixie Fish Co.
+5. Grab the Catch of the Day at Dixie Fish Co.

 Locals know that Dixie Fish Co. serves some of the freshest seafood in town.
 This casual waterfront restaurant occupies a former fish market building.
 Enjoy dishes like grouper sandwiches or shrimp tacos while taking in views of Matanzas Pass.
 The laid-back atmosphere and live music make it a favorite among residents.

-Go Crazy With the Kids at the Sun Splash Family Waterpark
+6. Go Crazy With the Kids at the Sun Splash Family Waterpark

 Sun Splash Family Waterpark is Fort Myers’ largest water park, featuring slides, pools, and water play areas for all ages.
 Thrill-seekers can tackle the Cape Fear ride, while younger visitors enjoy the Tot Spot.
 The park operates seasonally, typically from March to September, providing a cool respite during hot Florida days.

-Located on Sanibel Island, the J.N “Ding” Darling National Wildlife Refuge protects vital mangrove ecosystems.
+Located on Sanibel Island, the J.N.
+“Ding” Darling National Wildlife Refuge protects vital mangrove ecosystems.
 Take a leisurely drive along Wildlife Drive to spot diverse bird species, alligators, and other wildlife.
 Alternatively, explore the refuge by kayak or on foot via numerous hiking trails.
 The Visitor & Education Center offers interactive exhibits about local ecosystems.

-Visit the IMAG History and Science Center
+8. Visit the IMAG History and Science Center

 The IMAG History and Science Center combines hands-on learning experiences covering both science and regional history.
 Kids can dig for fossils, experience a hurricane simulator, or explore a replica of a Calusa Indian village.
 The center also houses a living lab with various animal species and an aquarium showcasing local marine life.

 Blanc brings a touch of elegance to Fort Myers’ dining scene.
 This upscale eatery focuses on modern American cuisine prepared with innovative techniques.
 The stark white interior creates a canvas where the colorful, artfully plated dishes take center stage.
 Their wine list is extensive, featuring both local and international selections.
-Pro tip: Make a reservation for the chef’s table to watch the kitchen magic unfold before your eyes.

 Craving seafood with a view?
 Head to Flippers on the Bay.
 This waterfront restaurant offers panoramic vistas of Estero Bay, paired perfectly with their fresh catch of the day.
 The outdoor seating area is ideal for enjoying Florida’s balmy evenings.
 Their grouper sandwich is legendary among locals, and the key lime pie is a slice of Florida heaven.
-It’s casual dining at its finest – flip-flops are welcome!
+It’s casual dining at its finest; flip-flops are welcome!

 Harold’s is a hidden gem that locals guard jealously.
 This intimate restaurant serves up sophisticated Southern cuisine with a modern twist.
 The menu changes daily based on what’s fresh and in season, but you can always count on warm hospitality and impeccable flavors.
 The chef’s tasting menu is a culinary journey through the best of local produce and proteins.
-Reservations are a must – this place fills up fast!

-Art Walk and Music Walk
+12. Art Walk and Music Walk

 Downtown Fort Myers comes alive on the first and third Fridays of each month.
 The Art Walk showcases local artists’ work in galleries and studios throughout the River District.
 You’ll find paintings, sculptures, and unique crafts that capture the essence of Southwest Florida.

 The Music Walk takes over on the third Friday, filling the streets with melodic tunes.
-Local bands and solo artists perform various genres, jazz to rock.
+Local bands and solo artists perform various genres, from jazz to rock.
 Grab a drink at one of the many bars or restaurants as you stroll around, soaking in the creative atmosphere.

 This outdoor shopping and entertainment complex transforms into a lively hub after dark.
 Here’s what you’ll discover:

-• Bars and restaurants cater to various tastes.
+- Bars and restaurants cater to various tastes.
 Sports fans flock to places like Miller’s Ale House to catch the game.

-• The center often hosts live music events on weekends, creating a festival-like atmosphere.
+- The center often hosts live music events on weekends, creating a festival-like atmosphere.

-• For movie buffs, Regal Cinemas offers the latest blockbusters late into the night.
+- For movie buffs, Regal Cinemas offers the latest blockbusters late into the night.

-• If you’re feeling competitive, challenge your friends to a game of mini-golf or hit the arcade.
+- If you’re feeling competitive, challenge your friends to a game of mini-golf or hit the arcade.

 Miromar Outlets offers an array of designer brands at discounted prices.
 This open-air shopping center boasts over 140 top-name stores, including Nike, Coach, and Michael Kors.
 Shoppers can find great deals on clothing, accessories, and home goods.
 The mall’s Mediterranean-inspired architecture and pleasant walkways make for an enjoyable shopping experience.
 After scoring some deals, visitors can refuel at one of the many eateries or relax by the picturesque lake.

-Downtown Fort Myers comes alive at Franklin Shops on First Street.
 This unique marketplace houses over 70 local vendors under one roof.
 Shoppers can browse through a diverse selection of handmade crafts, vintage items, and locally-produced goods.
 The building itself is a piece of history, dating back to the 1920s.
 Art enthusiasts will appreciate the rotating exhibits featuring works by local artists.
 It’s an ideal spot to find one-of-a-kind souvenirs and support small businesses.

 For a comprehensive shopping experience, head to Coconut Point in nearby Estero.
 This outdoor lifestyle center spans 113 acres and features over 140 stores and restaurants.
 Major retailers like Apple, Dillard’s, and Barnes & Noble anchor the complex.
 Fashion-forward shoppers can explore trendy boutiques and national brands.
 The center’s layout, complete with fountains and seating areas, encourages leisurely strolls between stores.
 A movie theater and several dining options round out the entertainment offerings.